 - Testimony from members of your office staff confirming that you do not deviate from this protocol.

 - If this patient has behaved oddly in the past, you might have notes in the medical file or witnesses to that behavior.

 - Sometimes false allegations of a sexual nature are the result of a spurned romantic advance from the patient or delusional conduct resulting from a mental health disorder.
 Reviewing the office files might lead to the discovery of information along these lines.

 A Washington criminal defense lawyer can help to preserve the good name and reputation that you have worked hard for many years to build.
-Contact our office today for help with your case, we offer a free consultation.
+Contact our office today for help with your case.

 DISCLAIMER: This post is intended to share my perspective, insights, and some general information on various aspects of criminal cases.
 It is not legal advice and is not intended to substitute for legal advice.
 You should consult an attorney to obtain legal advice for your individual situation and case.